JackAnati/Power-BI/README.md

 - A DirectQuery model comprises tables that have their storage mode property set to DirectQuery, and they belong to the same source group.
 Source group is described later in this module.
 - A composite model comprises more than one source group.

+In the Fields pane, a column that's shown with the sigma symbol ( ∑ ) indicates two facts:
+- It's a numeric column.
+- It will summarize column values when it is used in a visual (when added to a field well that supports summarization).

+**Numeric columns support the greatest range of aggregation functions:**

+- Sum
+- Average
+- Minimum
+- Maximum
+- Count (Distinct)
+- Count
+- Standard deviation
+- Variance
+- Median

+**Summarize non-numeric columns**
+Non-numeric columns can be summarized.
+However, the sigma symbol does not show next to non-numeric columns in the Fields pane because they don't summarize by default.

+**Text columns allow the following aggregations:**

+- First (alphabetically)
+- Last (alphabetically)
+- Count (Distinct)
+- Count

+**Date columns allow the following aggregations:**

+- Earliest
+- Latest
+- Count (Distinct)
+- Count

+**Boolean columns allow the following aggregations:**

+- Count (Distinct)
+- Count

+**Create compound measures**

+When a measure references one or more measures, it's known as a **compound measure**

+**Date tables**
+Date tables are required to apply special time filters known as **time intelligence**.
+DAX time intelligence functions only work correctly when a date table is set up.
+When your source data doesn't include a date table, you can create one as calculated tables by using the CALENDAR or CALENDARAUTO DAX functions.

+**BLANK data type**
+The BLANK data type deserves a special mention.
+DAX uses BLANK for both database NULL and for blank cells in Excel.
+BLANK doesn't mean zero.
+Perhaps it might be simpler to think of it as the absence of a value.

+Two DAX functions are related to the BLANK data type: the BLANK DAX function returns BLANK, while the ISBLANK DAX function tests whether an expression evaluates to BLANK.

+**Use DAX variables**

+You can declare DAX variables in your formula expressions.
+When you declare at least one variable, a RETURN clause is used to define the expression, which then refers to the variables.

+We recommend that you use variables because they offer several benefits:

+- Improving the readability and maintenance of your formulas.
+- Improving performance because variables are evaluated once and only when or if they're needed.
+- Allowing (at design time) straightforward testing of a complex formula by returning the variable of interest.

+The following example shows a formula that declares a variable.
+The Revenue YoY % measure definition is rewritten to declare a variable that's assigned the value of the prior year's revenue.

+Date table requirement
+To work with time intelligence DAX functions, you need to meet the prerequisite model requirement of having at least one date table in your model.
+A date table is a table that meets the following requirements:

+- It must have a column of data type Date (or date/time), known as the date column.
+- The date column must contain unique values.
+- The date column must not contain BLANKs.
+- The date column must not have any missing dates.
+- The date column must span full years.
+A year isn't necessarily a calendar year (January-December).
+- The date table must be indicated as a date table.
+For more information, see Create date tables in Power BI Desktop.

+Summarizations over time
+One group of DAX time intelligence functions is concerned with summarizations over time:

+- DATESYTD - Returns a single-column table that contains dates for the year-to-date (YTD) in the current filter context.
+This group also includes the DATESMTD and DATESQTD DAX functions for month-to-date (MTD) and quarter-to-date (QTD).
+You can pass these functions as filters into the CALCULATE DAX function.
+- TOTALYTD - Evaluates an expression for YTD in the current filter context.
+The equivalent QTD and MTD DAX functions of TOTALQTD and TOTALMTD are also included.
+- DATESBETWEEN - Returns a table that contains a column of dates that begins with a given start date and continues until a given end date.
+- DATESINPERIOD - Returns a table that contains a column of dates that begins with a given start date and continues for the specified number of intervals.